 Norwegian Model Trains at Union Station

-• Address: Washington Union Station, 50 Massachusetts Ave NE
+- Address: Washington Union Station, 50 Massachusetts Ave NE

-• Dates: December – January
+- Dates: December – January

 Whether you pass through this central train station while traveling, or head there specifically for the shopping and dining, find a little extra holiday joy with the holiday model trains and the giant Christmas tree, both gifts from Norway to Washington D.C.

-The trains, located in the West Hall of Union Station, are hand-made replicas of real Norwegian trains set in a Nordic landscape complete with mountains, fjords and even skiers.
+The trains, located in the West Hall of Union Station, are hand-made replicas of real Norwegian trains set in a Nordic landscape complete with mountains, fjords, and even skiers.

-The Union Station holiday extravaganza and annual Norwegian tree lighting ceremony generally kicks off the first week of December, so mark your calendars.
+The Union Station holiday extravaganza and annual Norwegian tree lighting ceremony generally kick off the first week of December, so mark your calendars.
 What makes this tree lighting special?
 The Norwegian Ambassador lights the tree, a tradition that goes back more than 20 years.

 The Royal Norwegian Embassy presents this holiday tree to the people of Washington, D.C. as a gift of gratitude for the assistance Norway received during WWII and the continued friendship between the two countries.